andrewgdotcom/spelling/spelling-rules.md

 ### 2V3: Standard dïgraf àlternativs to dïacritics on long vowels

 Dïacritics ar not added wher standard dïgrafs ar àlreddy in üse.
-Nóte that helper-ë is not counted as a dïgraf, and só dïacritics shud àlways bë üzed ëven if helper-ë is retained.
+Nóte that helper-ë is not counted as a dïgraf, and so dïacritics shud àlways bë üzed ëven if helper-ë is retained.

 #### 2V3a: "á" == "AH", "aa" if pronounsed as "baa"